Saros: How to Track Story Progression, Acts, and Epilogue

 What to do when the first credits roll

-When you reach credits after Act 3, do not assume you should shelve the file.
-Continue the same save and treat the post-credits state as a new progression checkpoint.
-This is the moment to revisit the hub, inspect newly available objectives, and start thinking about ending conditions instead of ordinary act progression.
+When credits hit after Act 3, do not shelve the file.
+Continue the same save and treat the post-credits state as a new checkpoint: revisit the hub, inspect newly available objectives, and start thinking about ending conditions.

-• Continue your existing save instead of starting over immediately.
+• Continue your existing save rather than starting over.

-• Check the hub state for new dialogue, interactions, or altered objectives.
+• Check the hub state in The Passage for new dialogue, interactions, or altered objectives.

-• Review missed collectibles such as logs or upgrades, because completion appears to remain open-ended.
+• Review missed collectibles such as logs and upgrades — completion stays open.

-• Expect additional conditions if you are aiming for the fullest ending path.
+• Expect specific conditions for the fullest ending path.

 🎮